How do annual program assessment reports help the university?

-Why does the undergraduate assessment report form change from year to year?
+Why does the undergraduate program assessment report form change from year to year?

-ATL makes improvements to the report form, as needed, in order to streamline the reporting process, to meet evolving needs at WSU.
+ATL makes improvements to the report form, as needed, in order to streamline the reporting process and to meet evolving needs at WSU.
 Please contact us to give input.

-Who should receive a copy of my program’s annual report?
+Who should receive a copy of a program’s annual program assessment report?

 Each WSU undergraduate degree program reports annually on assessment, submitting a report to ATL.
 The assessment coordinator and department chair should have access to the program report, and programs should also store the report in the program’s assessment archive.
 Additionally, programs offering degrees on more than one campus should also provide the annual report to each of their campus contacts.